GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-To be a hacker - when I use the term - is somebody who is creative and does wonderful things.
+C is quirky, flawed, and an enormous success.

-~ Tim Berners-Lee
+~ Dennis Ritchie
 <pre>

 </pre>